ericoporto/ags-manual-wiki/Overlay.md

 coordinates 50,80 containing the string "This is a text overlay" using the speech font and white color.
 It will be displayed for 1 second, then removed.

+As it's been said, textual Overlays are displayed in the way similar to the current speech style ([`Speech.Style`](Speech#speechstyle)).
+This means that if speech style is "eSpeechLucasarts" or "eSpeechSierra", then overlays only have a text, but no background.
+If speech style is "eSpeechSierraWithBackground", then overlays have a text and a background box.

+Following [game variables](https://github.com/adventuregamestudio/ags-manual/wiki/Gamevariables) affect the textual overlay's look:
+* `game.speech_text_gui` - defines a GUI to use as a background (in "eSpeechSierraWithBackground" style only);
+* `game.text_align` - defines text alignment (eAlignLeft, eAlignCentre, eAlignRight).

 *See also:*
 [`Overlay.CreateGraphical`](Overlay#overlaycreategraphical),